Three Columbia University Players Sign with Rockers

 - Three Columbia University Players Sign with Rockers - Green Bay Rockers

-- Rockers Announce Giveaways for All Sunday Home Games - Green Bay Rockers

-- Lil Rockers Club Presented by Prevea Health Returns for 2023 - Green Bay Rockers
+- Pair of TCU Horned Frogs Headed to Loggers Country - La Crosse Loggers

-- Kwik Trip Grand Slam Ticket Package Returns for the 2023 Season - Fond du Lac Dock Spiders
+- Dock Spiders Announce 2023 Coaching Staff - Fond du Lac Dock Spiders

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.